Crevitus/PaletteMixr/README.md

 # Usage

+## Basic Usage

-To generate a pallete of colors by shifting the hue simply write:
+To generate a palette of colors by shifting the hue simply write:

 ```csharp